Unity-Technologies/InputSystem/ExternalSampleProjects/InputDeviceTester/Assets/InputDeviceTester/Readme.md

    When using both, either/or would work.
    *The setting can be changed at: Player Settings -> Other Settings -> Active Input Handling

-Q: How to setup the Old Input Manager?
-   You can find a InputManager.asset file in [project folder]->Assets->QA->Input_Test folder.
-   Go to [project folder]->ProjectSettings folder and find the file with the same name.
-You should make a backup just in case.
-   Now copy the one in Input_Test folder to replace the one in the ProjectSettings folder.

 Q: Why are there so many scripts for Old Input Manager?
    Because the goal is to test both old and new input together at the same time.